transcom/mymove/docs/data/tspp-data-creation.md

 Et voilà: TSPPs!

+Note that the above `pg_dump` command will generate a file that uses a single `COPY ...
+FROM stdin` to load data as opposed to a series of `INSERT` statements.
+Using `COPY` can be dramatically faster than `INSERT` -- around 100 times faster in some cases.
+We generally [prefer `INSERT`](https://github.com/transcom/mymove/pull/2670/files#r322981353) but the amount of data being loaded may make using it simply too expensive for a migration.

 ## Data Validation

 The following SQL statements can be used to verify that the above process has been completed successfully.
 Some numbers may be slightly off